demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-add-mapping-in-group

 ***
 Add a mapping in a group and set mapping fallback.
-If the field "external_group" is set to "*", it is used as the fallback mapping, which allows mapping of users in the domain that do not belong to the external_group to be mapped to the user group by default
+If the field "external_group" is set to "*", it is used as the fallback mapping, which allows mapping of users in the domain that do not belong to the external_group to be mapped to the user group by default.

 #### Base Command